 The only thing I can share with you whilst you’re making a decision is to ask about your photographer’s approach.

 After almost two decades of experience capturing family moments at my Harlow-based studio, here is what you can expect from my approach as a photographer:

 I’m a family photographer that captures every stage of your family’s growth

 Unlike other family photographers, I capture your family’s growth as it unfolds: from bump to baby and beyond.

 With some clients, I meet them when mum comes in for her maternity shoot.
 I then document baby’s first moments in the studio once they’ve arrived (somewhere between newborn and 18 months old).
 And I’m pleased when the family comes back for another portrait session when their first baby is now an older brother or sister!

 I love this because it means that rather than focusing on just one stage of your baby or child’s growth in my photographs, I get to capture and witness every milestone as your family grows.

-It’s the best part of my job when your family trusts me to document your most intimate moments together – and the frames scattered throughout your home are mementos from the different years you’ve visited my studio.
+It’s the best part of my job when your family trusts me to document your most intimate moments together – and the frames scattered throughout your home are mementoes from the different years you’ve visited my studio.